 Activities To Do By Oneself

-Now is the perfect time to take up that hobby that you’ve always wanted to try!
+Now is the perfect time to take up that hobby you’ve always wanted to try!
 The city of Airdrie has a wonderful network of walking trails, and a stroll is a fine way to get active.

-Idleness can speed up mental and physical decline, but by staying mentally and physically active we can help to stave off the effects of aging.
-Hopefully this list will have helped you to make the most of retirement in Airdrie!
-Also make sure to check out our activities calendar.
+Idleness can speed up mental and physical decline, but by staying mentally and physically active, we can help to stave off the effects of aging.
+Hopefully, this list will have helped you to make the most of retirement in Airdrie!
+Also, make sure to check out our activities calendar.